Game Setup

 Junk Coins

 Junk Coins are used to determine a clear winner in every game of Savage Wastes.
 They are earned in many ways.
-See more in the section related to Junk collection.
+For more information, see the sections related to Junk Collection and Repairing Damage.

 Deployment Zones